OmaymaS/yelpr/README.md

 - Go to [Create App](https://www.yelp.com/developers/v3/manage_app)
 - In the create new app form, enter information about your app, then agree to Yelp API Terms of Use and Display Requirements.
 Then click the Submit button.
-- You will now have an API Key.""
+- You will now have an API Key."